-Ofsted: Do they listen to constructive feedback about SEND?
+Ofsted Framework: Did they listen to advice about SEND?

-Many school staff have anxiety about both Ofsted and SEND.
+Many schools have anxiety about both Ofsted and SEND.

 Ofsted anxiety is understandable.
-If you work in a school that is judged inadequate or requiring improvement, making the changes takes time.
-Staff can be anxious about the impact of a visit before a school has improved enough to get a good grade.
+If you work in a school that is graded inadequate or requiring improvement, making changes takes time.
+You may be anxious about an Ofsted visit before you have improved enough to get a good grade.

 In good or outstanding schools, staff can worry about losing the current grade.
-They may be anxious to avoid feeling like they’ve let their pupils, colleagues and school down during an inspection.
+They may be anxious to avoid feeling like they’ve let their pupils, colleagues or school down during an inspection.

-One effect of this is that stories that reinforce Ofsted anxiety can spread quickly.
+These worries mean that stories that reinforce Ofsted anxiety spread quickly.

 So, it’s good to hear another side – when things go well…

-This draft handbook indicated that pupils who have sensory impairments (e.g. hearing impairment, visual impairment) have equal starting points to their peers who do not have special educational needs or disabilities (SEND).
+This draft handbook indicated that pupils who have sensory impairments (e.g. hearing impairment, visual impairment) have equal starting points to peers who do not have SEND.

 This is sometimes true.
 But it’s often untrue.